minkvsky/FCND-Estimation-CPP/README.md

 In the screenshot above the attitude estimation using linear scheme (left) and using the improved nonlinear scheme (right).
 Note that Y axis on error is much greater on left.

-***Success criteria:*** *Your attitude estimator needs to get within 0.1 rad for each of the Euler angles for at least 3 seconds.*

-**Hint: see section 7.1.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on a good non-linear complimentary filter for attitude using quaternions.**

 ### Step 3: Prediction Step ###